-Whether you are an amateur, a professional photographer, or you use a camera as part of another business (such as a realtor or blogger), it’s important to have camera equipment insurance.
+Camera equipment insurance—whether you’re an amateur, a professional photographer, or you’re using a camera as part of another business (maybe you’re a realtor or blogger—you need it

 Most people who dive into photography as a hobby or part-time business have at least $3000-$5000 in camera equipment.
 Full-time professional photographers may carry equipment worth even more.